oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 # Cross-Device Flow Exploits
 Attackers exploit cross-device flows by initiating an authorization flow on the Initiating Device and then use social engineering techniques to change the context in which the request is presented to the user in order to trick them into granting authorization on the Authorization Device.
 The attacker is able to change the context of the authorization request because the channel between the Initiating Device and the Authorizing Device is unauthenticated.
 These attacks are also known as illicit consent grant attacks.

-## User Transferred Pattern
+## User Transferred Session Data Pattern Exploits
-A common action in cross-device flows is to present the user with a QR code or a user code on the initiating device (e.g., Smart TV) which is then scanned or entered on the authorization device (the mobile phone).
+A common action in cross-device flows is to present the user with a QR code or a user code on the Initiating Device (e.g., Smart TV) which is then scanned or entered on the Authorization Device (the mobile phone).
 When the user scans the code or copies the user code, they do so without any proof that the QR code or user code is being displayed in the place or context intended by the service provider.
-It is up to the user's judgment to decide on whether they can trust the QR code or user code.
-In effect the user is asked to compensate for the absence of an authenticated channel between the initiating device (smart TV) and the device on which the authentication/authorization will take place (the mobile phone).
+It is up to the user to decide whether they should trust the QR code or user code.
+In effect the user is asked to compensate for the absence of an authenticated channel between the Initiating Device (e.g., smart TV) and the Authorizing Device (e.g., the mobile phone).

 Attackers exploit this absence of an authenticated channel between the two devices by obtaining QR codes or user codes (e.g., by initiating the authorization flows).
-They then use social engineering techniques to change the context in which authorization is requested to trick end-users to scan the QR code or enter it on their mobile devices.
+They then use social engineering techniques to change the context in which authorization is requested to trick end-users to scan the QR code or enter it on their Authorization Device (e.g. mobile phone).
 Once the end-user performs the authorization on the mobile device, the attacker who initiated the authentication or authorization request obtains access to the users resources.
 The figure below shows an example of such an attack.

 ~~~ ascii-art
                            (B) Initiating Device